-FRSC Arrests 401 Motorists Over Speed Limiter, Driver’s License Violation In Anambra — Nigeria Today
+FRSC arrests 401 motorists over speed limiter, driver’s license violation in Anambra — Nigeria Today

 The Federal Road Safety Commission (FRSC) says it has arrested 401 offenders during its week long Operation Show Your License patrol in Anambra.

-The FRSC Sector Commander in the state, Mr Sunday Ajayi, disclosed this in an interview with the News Agency of Nigeria (NAN) in Awka on Tuesday.
+The FRSC Sector Commander in the state, Mr Sunday Ajayi, disclosed this in an interview with newsmen in Awka on Tuesday.

 Ajayi said the offences were largely for non installation of speed limiter and non possession of driver’s license.